chenhengwei1999/ISSPA/docs/source/contributing_to_isspa/navigation_plugin.rst

 **Current Listings**
 --------------------

-As of now, ISSPA has integrated some baseline algorithms as shown below:
+As of now, ISSPA has integrated the following baseline algorithms:

 +----------------------+----------------------+